Trowlesworthy 1 on Dartmoor

 Concentric stone circle (The Sanctuary) at the southern end of the West Kennet avenue.

 Distribution of long double rows of large stones with a cairn or stone circle at both ends.

 Long double rows of large stones with a cairn or stone circle at both ends are very rare.
-The West Kennet and Beckhampton Avenue rows leading from The Santuary and The Cove respectively to the henge and stone circles at Avebury and the destroyed row leading between a concentric stone circle and henge at Broomend of Crichie, North are the only known examples.
+The West Kennet and Beckhampton Avenue rows leading from The Santuary and The Cove respectively to the henge and stone circles at Avebury are the only certain examples although the destroyed row leading between a concentric stone circle and henge at Broomend of Crichie, North (not shown) may have represented a third.
+This stone row is not included here because the size of the stones is not known even although it probably included large stones – we cannot be sure.
 Regional rarity of form is a demonstrable characteristic of stone rows of all kinds and should never be used as a reason to doubt their identification.

 Long double rows composed of smaller sized stones